Search

 Businesses will use Terms and Conditions for the following main reasons:

-• so that they have a consistent set of contractual terms which apply to their business dealings
+• so that they have a consistent set of contractual terms which apply to their business dealings and terms of service

 • to try and avoid or limit negotiation or discussion with customers and clients on contractual terms, including where the contract is concluded without any direct communication at all (for example, online)